Proto-strange quark stars from density-dependent quark mass model: Introduction

-Proto-neutron stars (PNS) or black holes are formed after gravitational collapse in the core of a massive star after it has exhausted its fuel supply depending on the initial conditions, triggering a type II supernova explosion.
+Proto-neutron stars (PNS) or black holes are formed after the gravitational collapse in the core of a massive star after it has exhausted its fuel supply depending on the initial conditions, triggering a type II supernova explosion.
 The PNSs at the stage of collapse trap neutrinos and become neutrino-rich objects.
 The star then goes through several stages of evolution after the core bounce, including heat transfer, neutrino diffusion, deleptonization, and entropy variation until the stellar matter becomes neutrino-poor, catalyzes, and starts cooling to form cold NSs several years after its birth \cite{Prakash:1996xs, Prakash:2000jr, Glendenning:1997wn}.
 A study of PNSs with exotic baryons in their core can be found in \cite{Issifu:2023qyi, Raduta:2020fdn, Oertel:2016xsn, Sedrakian:2022kgj} while PNSs with free quarks in their core can be found in \cite{PhysRevC.100.015803, Shao:2011nu}.
-There is still limited information regarding the transition from PNSs to proto-strange quark stars (PSS) during supernova explosion due to the difficulty involved in the deconfinement simulation process from hadronic matter to SQM \cite{Prakash:1996xs,Bombaci:2004mt, Graeff:2018czm}.
+There is still limited information regarding the transition from PNSs to proto-strange quark stars (PSS) during supernova explosion due to the difficulty involved in the deconfinement simulation process from hadronic matter to SQM \cite{Prakash:1996xs, Bombaci:2004mt, Graeff:2018czm}. {That notwithstanding, in this work we assume that the entire supernovae remnant (PNS) is composed of SQM.
+In this case, we do not expect any phase transitions since PSSs are assumed right from birth using thermodynamic conditions characteristic of PNSs evolution \cite{janka2012core, Fischer:2011zj} to investigate their evolution.} Since SQM has been hypothesized to be the true ground state of quantum chromodynamics (QCD) \cite{Ivanenko:1969gs, 10.1143/PTP.44.291, PhysRevD.4.1601, PhysRevD.30.272}, hadronic matter can transition into QM, at this stage, there might be only QSs instead of NSs \cite{alcock1986strange}.
+It has been shown in Ref.\cite{alcock1986strange, Gupta:2002hj, shen2005slowly, Dexheimer:2013eua, Dexheimer:2012mk, Drago:2013fsa, drago2016scenario, bauswein2016exploring} that NS merger events can also lead to the formation of PSSs, which may be bare or have a dynamically irrelevant crust of nucleonic matter, although there are arguments against the existence of a crust in SQS \cite{kettner1995structure,usov1997low,melrose2006pair}.